2019 Q School: Event 1

+Event 2

 The second event was held between 24 and 29 May.
 In the opening round, Lucky Vatnani made the highest break of the event, a 137, but still lost 4–2 to Long Zehuang.
 The qualification round saw Chen Zifan complete a whitewash 4–0 win over Au Chi-wai from Hong Kong, Riley Parsons defeat Peter Lines 4–3 and Fraser Patrick beat Sydney Watson 4–3.
 Patrick likened the experience of playing in the event as "every match is like going 12 rounds with Anthony Joshua".
 In the final qualification match, Si Jiahui led Louis Heathcote 3–0, who also required snookers in frame four and five, but still lost 4–3.

+Event 3

 The third and final event was held between 30 May and 4 June.
 In the qualification round, Barry Pinches defeated Long 4–3, and 1995 World Snooker Championship semi-finalist Andy Hicks defeated Yang Qingtian 4–0.
 Alex Borg, Malta's second most successful player after Tony Drago, defeated Billy Joe Castle 4–1 and Alexander Ursenbacher beat Peter Lines 4–3.
 Both Castle and Lines already had enough frames won to qualify for the main tour before these matches occurred.
 The final two qualification tour cards were awarded to Si Jiahui and Peifan Lei.

 Order of Merit

 The Order of Merit was awarded to players who won the most frames across the three events who didn't qualify automatically from the events.
-The top 30 players are shown below, those with Q in brackets were awarded places on the World Snooker Tour.
+The top players are shown below, those with Q in brackets were awarded places on the World Snooker Tour.

+The Order of Merit also acted as qualification for the 2019–20 Challenge Tour.

+Two-season performance of qualifiers

+The following table shows the rankings of the 16 qualifiers from the 2019 Q School, at the end of the 2020–21 snooker season, the end of their two guaranteed seasons on the tour, together with their tour status for the 2021–22 snooker season.
+Players in the top-64 of the rankings retained their place on the tour while those outside the top-64 lost their place unless they qualified under a different category.